PERM Recruitment Requirements

 DOL requires the placement of a print or web-based ad for the job for a minimum of 30 consecutive calendar days in a national professional journal.
 Departments may choose to run the ad in print only, or run it simultaneously on the web.

-If you choose to run the job ad in a web-based or electronic journal, you must maintain the following documentation regarding the advertisement in an electronic or web-based national professional journal.
+If you choose to run the job ad in a web-based or electronic journal, you must submit specific documentation regarding the advertisement in an electronic or web-based national professional journal.
 A copy of the evidence must be provided to Rutgers Global–International Student and Scholar Services as part of the Special Handling documentation for the audit file:

 - Evidence of the start and end dates of the advertisement placement and of the text of the advertisement.